-A great deal of controversy has been sparked with the release of Lewis’s 15th book.
-After a short stint as a Bonds salesman, Lewis began a career as a financial journalist and author, penning his first best seller Liar’s Poker, a book that captures the history of the bond market in the late 1980’s.
+A great deal of controversy has spark with the release of Lewis’s 15th book.
+After a short stint as a Bonds salesman.
+Lewis began a career as a financial journalist and author.
+And penning his first bestseller Liar’s Poker.
+Also, a book that captures the history of the bond market in the late 1980’s.

 High Frequency Trading

 Recent Flash Crash stock market events have made investors far more aware of High Frequency Trading (HFT).
-A Flash Crash is an extremely quick and deep market movement downwards, over a very short period of time.
-They have been touted as being driven by computer trading, or executed by trading systems run by computers without human intervention.
+A Flash Crash is an extremely quick and deep market movement downwards.
+And over a very short period of time.
+They have been touted as being driven by computer trading.
+Or executed by trading systems run by computers without human intervention.

-HFT is algorithmic trading operated by computers.
-Positions are bought and sold automatically based on a series of rules, and relies upon the speed of the computer and the connection between the computer and the stock exchange.
+In Addition, HFT is algorithmic trading operated by computers.
+And positions are bought and sold as an automatic base on a series of rules.
+And relies upon the speed of the computer and the connection between the computer and the stock exchange.

 The Big Players

 For years, Mum and Dad investors have feared that the stock market is Rigged by the big players – Institutions, Governments, the exceptionally wealthy.
-The recent Global Financial Crisis (GFC) in 2007/08 brought about the term “Too big to fail” with regards to leading Financial Institutions, where the Federal Reserve and government bailed out key firms to ‘save the economy’.
+Indeed, the recent Global Financial Crisis (GFC) in 2007/08 brought about the term “Too big to fail” with regards to leading Financial Institutions.
+Where the Federal Reserve and government bailed out key firms to ‘save the economy’.

 But is what we see as the Stock Exchange, really what is going on behind the scenes?

 Stock Exchanges are operated by regulation.
 There are fees to buy and sell, and rules for all players to abide by.
 The purpose of having a regulated exchange is to ensure a fair playing field for all participants.
-Introduce off-exchange trading available only to key institutions, and you create a massive divide between “Us and Them”.
+And introduce off-exchange trading available only to key institutions.
+And you create a massive divide between “Us and Them”.

 Dark Pool Exchange

-The value of HFT may account for a mild cent here or there of the Mum and Dad transactions, which is estimated at around 40% of all US stock trades, but at the volume levels that are occurring, we are referring to billions of dollars.
+The value of HFT may account for a mild cent here or there of the Mum and Dad transactions.
+Which is estimate at around 40% of all US stock trades.
+But at the volume levels that are occurring.
+We are referring to billions of dollars.
 At what point is this allowed to continue?

-You and I will never trade directly in a dark pool exchange.
+Moreover, You and I will never trade directly in a dark pool exchange.
 They are simply not available to the general public.
-But it does suggest that manipulation of the stock market could easily be made as large volumes of stock exchange at different prices to the regulated market.
+But it does suggest that manipulation of the stock market could easily make as large volumes of stock exchange at different prices to the regulated market.

-And with the HFT transacting before the price even hits the exchange floor, the ‘insiders’ have made their money before you even know what has happened.
+And with the HFT transacting before the price even hits the exchange floor.
+And the ‘insiders’ have made their money before you even know what has happened.

-For now, the public is being stirred by a good book that is introducing them to activity that has been active for many years.
-If there is enough of an uproar, the regulators may be moved to take action.
+For now, the public is being stirred by a good book that is introducing them to activity that has active for many years.
+And If there is enough of an uproar.
+The regulators may move to take action.
 Until then, we are just going to have to give up that cent here and there until we make enough from trading to play in the deep end of the dark pool.

 Matthew Brown – US Stocks & Options specialist